AOEpeople/TYPO3-Extra-Cache/README.txt

 	* Scheduler-Task to clean-up removed files (files will not be deleted immediately (if editor delete them inside the TYPO3-BE), because statically cached content maybe have references to that files).
 Execute this scheduler-task not till then all statically cached content have been deleted or updated, so they have no more references to the deleted files!
+	* Scheduler-Task to process cache-events.
+If you define cache-events and they should not processed instantly, than you must use this scheduler-task to process them later.

 2) How does this extension works?